driftluo/cita-cli/README.md

 ### Clone and Build

-You can download the compiled version [here](https://github.com/cryptape/cita-cli/releases), if you want the latest version, compile the source code like follow, default support Secp256k1/Sm2 algorithms:
+You can download the compiled version [here](https://github.com/cryptape/cita-cli/releases).
+If you need the latest version, compile from the source code, which supports Secp256k1/Sm2 algorithms:

 ```bash
 $ git clone https://github.com/cryptape/cita-cli.git